nfs0621/OddsHarvester/README.md

    - **Resources**: Update the S3 bucket details or permissions as required.

 2. **Docker Integration**:
    The app uses a Docker image (`playwright_python_arm64`) to ensure compatibility with the serverless architecture.
 The Dockerfile is already included in the project and configured in `serverless.yaml`.
+   You'll need to build the image locally (see section above) and push the Docker image to ECR.

 3. **Permissions**:
    By default, the app is configured with IAM roles to: